chengjianglong/ppaml-cp6/crf_baseline_scripts/README.txt

 	- If you want parrallel processing you will need to install openMPI and openMP.

 Experimental Setup:
+- The CRf learning and testing follows the methods used in [1]
 - Each label is processed separately through a one vs. other classifier
 - Each node of the CRF represents a single image
 - All of the unary and edge features are currently binary, but the origal feature spaces could be quantized to allow more granularity